 Showcase Performances.
 These occasional “Extended Spots” are usually by a visitor from another club and take the form of a six-song (30-minute) set during the middle of the evening, leaving plenty of opportunities for floor singers.

 Entrance is just £2 on Showcase and Singers Nights and includes a draw ticket for the bottle raffle.
 Concert Nights are between £3 and £8 for non-members.

-The only house rules we have in place are there to ensure everyone can enjoy the music and show respect for our gracious hosts at The Centre who kindly let us use their facilities:
+The only house rules we have in place are there to ensure everyone can enjoy the music and show respect for our gracious hosts at The Feather who kindly let us use their facilities:

 - Please turn mobile phones on to “silent” during the evening

 - Please limit conversations to the gaps between songs

 - Please only enter or leave the room between songs

-- Please do not bring drinks bought elsewhere – The Centre has a very good bar and in return for your custom, grants us the use of the room for a very reasonable charge.
+- Please do not bring drinks bought elsewhere – The Feathers has an excellent bar and in return for your custom, grants us exclusive the use of the room every Thursday night.

 And the most important rule of all… Enjoy live music, wherever it may be!

 There is, after all, nothing better than live music, hearing the real thing live with your own ears and in front of your very eyes.
 Live music doesn’t have to be – in fact, shouldn’t be – perfect.
 Live music is about the sound, the feeling, the expression and the emotion.

 It is also about encouraging newcomers.
 There is nothing more satisfying than following someone’s hesitant, faltering first steps into the world of public performance – yes, even if the performance is flaky – and seeing them grow in confidence, stature, competence and technical ability until they blossom into performers who can truly entertain and captivate an audience.

 We have seen this happen many many times in various folk and acoustic clubs.
 And that is what Ruthin AllStyles Music Club is all about.